mrhrifat/nextjs-interview-questions/README.md

 19. ### What is API Routes in Next.js?

-    A feature to create API endpoints in the `pages/api` directory.
+    A feature to create API endpoints in the `pages/api` or `app/api` directory.

     [:arrow_up: Back to Top](#table-of-contents)

 20. ### How do you deploy a Next.js app to Vercel?

-    By connecting the repository to Vercel and deploying it.
+    By connecting the git/github repository to Vercel and deploying it.

     [:arrow_up: Back to Top](#table-of-contents)